Antonio de Guevara: Criticism and legacy

-Critical attitudes toward Guevara’s literary works may be roughly grouped into three phases: first, a period of great popularity throughout Europe peaking in the mid- to late-sixteenth century; second, a period during which Guevara’s works were censured on stylistic grounds and for using spurious citations and historical references, and consequently devalued; and, thirdly, in the twentieth and twenty-first centuries, a rediscovery and more positive reassessment of his work.
+Critical attitudes toward Guevara's literary works may be roughly grouped into three phases: first, a period of great popularity throughout Europe peaking in the mid- to late-sixteenth century; second, a period during which Guevara's works were censured on stylistic grounds and using spurious citations and historical references, and consequently devalued; and, thirdly, in the twentieth and twenty-first centuries, a rediscovery and more positive reassessment of his work.

-The attitude of censure towards Guevara’s work first arose against the liberties he took in his pseudo-histories.
-Pedro de Rhúa in his Cartas censorias wrote three letters to Guevara expressing indignation that Guevara had written ‘fábulas por historias’.
+The attitude of censure towards Guevara's work first arose against the liberties he took in his pseudo-histories.
+Pedro de Rhúa, in his Cartas censorias, wrote three letters to Guevara expressing indignation that Guevara had written 'fábulas por historias'.
 Pierre Bayle's judgment in his Dictionary Historical and Critical is in many ways representative of a negative view of Guevara's work prevailing during the late Renaissance and Enlightenment periods:

 Guevara, (Antony de), preacher and historiographer to the emperor Charles V, was born in the province of Alaba in Spain.
-He was brought up at court; but after the death of queen Isabella of Castile, he turned a Franciscan monk, and very honourable employments in his order.
+He was brought up at court; but after the death of queen Isabella of Castile, he turned a Franciscan friar, and very honourable employments in his order.
 Afterwards, having made himself known at court, he was made a preacher to Charles V, and was much esteemed for his politeness, eloquence, and great parts.
 He ought to have been contented with the glory he got by his tongue; for, pretending to write books, he made himself ridiculous to good judges.
 His high-flown and figurative style, full of antitheses, is not the greatest fault of his works.
 An ill taste, and a wrong notion of eloquence, put him upon such a way of writing; which was an inconsiderable thing, if compared with his extravagant way of handling history.
 He broke the most sacred and essential laws of it, with a boldness that cannot be sufficiently detested; and he shewed that no man was ever so unworthy of the character of Chronicler to Charles V, which was given him.
-He alledged a very bad excuse, when he was censured for it: he pretended, that, excepting the holy scripture, all other histories are too uncertain to be credited.
+He alleged a very bad excuse, when he was censured for it: he pretended, that, excepting the holy scripture, all other histories are too uncertain to be credited.

-Bayle concludes his entry on Guevara by stating of The Dial of Princes that “if the French are to blame for having highly valued such a book, the Spaniards who have esteemed it still more, deserve more to be laughed at.”
+Bayle concludes his entry on Guevara by stating of The Dial of Princes that "if the French are to blame for having highly valued such a book, the Spaniards who have esteemed it still more, deserve more to be laughed at".

 In the twentieth century, scholarship on Guevara grew considerably.
-Book-length studies by Redondo, Ernest Grey, Joseph R. Jones, and Horacio Chiong Rivero have recounted Guevara’s harsh critical reception and made strong cases for his importance.
+Book-length studies by Redondo, Ernest Grey, Joseph R. Jones, and Horacio Chiong Rivero have recounted Guevara's harsh critical reception and made strong cases for his importance.
 Presently Guevara's complete works are freely available in accurate HTML editions at Filosofia.
 The scholar and editor Emilio Blanco has edited works by and about Guevara and in 2018 delivered public lectures on the life and works of Guevara at the Fundación Juan March in Madrid.